 If your dog’s diaper is too big, it’s going to fall off on its own, and if it’s too small, it’s going to irritate your dog until they finally rip it off.
 So…

 You’ll definitely want to accurately measure your dog’s waist.
 Not their big, broad chest, but their small, narrow waist back closer to their tail.
 A fabric measuring tape is best.

 Please refer to our sizing guide to ensure you get just the right fit for your pup.

 Use Positive Reinforcement

 Unlike most human beings you know, your dog is always looking for ways to make you happy.
 When he or she knows keeping that diaper on makes you happy, they’ll keep it on.
 So, remember to use positive reinforcement when putting on or changing your dog’s diaper.
 Give them hugs and pats and plenty of treats to make the activity a positive one for them.
 Your dog will come to associate wearing a diaper with rewards.

 Also, to keep your dog happy, comfortable and healthy, make sure to change their diaper or belly band pad regularly.

 If you have any more questions about how to get your dog’s diaper to stay on, we’d love to help.
 Just get in touch with us and we’ll help you ensure you fit your dog properly.
-As the leading manufacturer of washable dog diapers and washable dog belly bands, with sizes ranging to fit the tiniest of tea cup chihuahuas to the largest great Danes, Pet Parents® strives to keep all of our customers, two-legged and four-legged, happy.
+As the leading manufacturer of washable dog diapers and washable dog belly bands, with sizes ranging to fit the tiniest of tea cup chihuahuas to the largest great Danes, Pet Parents® strives to keep all of our customers happy.